John Locke was a seventeenth century philosopher

 1675: Locke graduates as a Bachelor of Medicine.
 Shaftesbury falls out of favour in Government circles and Locke travels across France as a tutor and physician to Caleb Banks.
 He settles in Montpellier for many months.

-1679: Returns to England to help Shaftesbury once more and composed most of the “Two Treatises of Government”.
+1679: He returns to England to help Shaftesbury once more and composed most of the “Two Treatises of Government”.
 This work is an argument against absolute monarchy particularly that proposed by Thomas Hobbes and for individual consent as the foundation of political power.

 1682: Locke meets Damaris Cudworth, the daughter of the notable Cambridge Platonist Ralph Cudworth.
 Shaftesbury flees to Holland where he dies the following year.